STOOPS CFC CENTER STAFF

 Associate Director

 Tai Zimmerman Cole joined the Stoops CFC Center in July 2019.
 She contributes to the overall success of the Stoops CFC Center by leading the development of grant proposals, guiding research initiatives, and fostering relationships with schools, funders, and community organizations.
 As Associate Director, Tai represents the Center through strategic partnerships and executive leadership that advance the Center’s goals, vision, and growth initiatives.
 She collaborates closely with the Executive Director and Dean of FSU’s College of Social Work to guide high-level planning, policy development, and long-term strategic objectives.
+She serves as Principal Investigator for the Panhandle Pathways to Para-Professions project and provides strategic oversight and direction for the Rebound & Recovery projects.

+A graduate of North Carolina State University (B.A., Religious Studies) and Florida State University (MSW, Social Work), Tai holds a Master of Divinity and a Master of Christian Education from Union Presbyterian Seminary, and is a Licensed Clinical Social Worker (LCSW) and an LCSW-Qualified Supervisor.
 Outside of work, Tai is a PhD candidate in Curriculum and Instruction for Early Childhood and Children with Special Needs at Florida State University’s Anne’s College of Education, Health, and Human Science.

 Savannah Collier, LCSW, MSW